DavidBarta92/prefixbox-company-test-java/test.md

 ## Web and HTTP

 - Specify the existing HTTP request methods and describe their usage!
+POST - it's usualy for creating data on the server, GET - it's used to request data from the server, UPDATE - for updating data on the server, DELETE - for deleting data from the server
 - What are the groups of HTTP response status codes?
 Write an example for each group!
+200-299 Everithing went fine.
+300-399 Redirecting
+400-499 Something was wrong with the request.
+500-599 Server errors